allholy/annotation_platform_bst/README.md

-# Platform for taxonomy experiment.
+# Platform for taxonomy annotation.

 This repository contains the source code of the annotation platform for the Broad Sound Taxonomy.